bobbicodes/mecca/README.md

     $ ./mecca [tempo]

 Tempo is an integer in beats-per-minute (defaults to 120).

-The Zelda sample song sounds right at 120,
+The Zelda sample song sounds right at 120, Megaman is 175.
-The Megaman sample song sounds right at 175.

 To play a song, just load it and select play from the spacebar-menu:

     MECCA Music Platform